raphaelaussenac/Forest-Landscape/README.md

 * I: intensification
 * IC: intensification + working for complexity

-Differences between the baseline landscapes and the alternative landscapes:
+## Differences between the baseline landscapes and the alternative landscapes:

 Bauges:
-* intensification: -8% of area to unmanaged<sup>*</sup>.
+* intensification: +8% of managed forests<sup>*</sup>.
-* extensification: +8% of area to unmanaged<sup>*</sup>.
+* extensification: -8% of managed forests<sup>*</sup>.
 * working for complexity:
-  + increase silvicultural system evenness in the landscape by increasing the Gini threshold defining the limit between even- and uneven-aged stands untill reaching a balanced landscape (in term of even- vs uneven-aged stands).
+  + increase silvicultural system evenness in the landscape by increasing the Gini threshold defining the limit between even- and uneven-aged stands untill reaching a balanced landscape (in term of even- vs uneven-aged stands in the managed forests).
+Gini threshold increased from 0.45 up to 0.52.
   + modulate prescribed Dg/Dharv values by adding -5, 0 or +5 cm to the prescribed Dg/Dharv values evenly across composition types (use dgModul column for that).

 <sup>*</sup> In the Bauges Landscape, one part of the forest cannot be managed (it is either not accessible and or on too steep slopes), the other part recieves a value of skidding distance (SkD).
-In the baseline landscape, stands with an associated SkD <= 1500m can be managed.
-In the intensification landscape, all stands with a SkD can be managed, which amounts to a reduction of the surface of unmanaged forests of about 8%.
-In the extensification landscape, we decreased the SkD threshold below which forests can be managed so as to get an increase of the surface of unmanaged forests of about 8% (SkD = 1000).
+In the baseline landscape, stands with an associated SkD <= 1500m are managed.
+In the intensification landscape, all stands with a SkD are managed, which amounts to increasing the area of managed forest by about 8%.
+In the extensification landscape, we decreased the SkD threshold below which forests can be managed so as to decrease the surface of managed forests of about 8% (as compared to the baseline landscape).
+SkD decreased from 1500 down to 1000m by 100m steps.

 Milicz:
 * intensification: 0% of area to unmanaged.